 In his early years at URMC, Dr. Campbell spearheaded the development of a psychosocial medicine curriculum for primary care, working with family psychologist Susan McDaniel, Ph.D.
 “Tom integrated mental health into the Family Medicine clinic in 1985, more than two decades before it was recognized as the gold standard of comprehensive care,” said McDaniel, who is vice chair of Family Medicine and the Dr. Laurie Sands Distinguished Professor of Family Health in the Department of Psychiatry.

 Dr. Campbell’s tenure as chair has been marked by significant growth of the Department, which celebrates its 50th anniversary this year.
-He oversaw primary care practice transformation at Highland Family Medicine, training for team-based care for Family Medicine residents and other health professionals, and a research program that focuses on health disparities and physician-patient communication.
-The Department has ranked among the Top 10 family medicine departments in federally funded research, which included a five-year $3.2 million National Institutes of Health grant to assess the impact of a primary care-based, patient navigation program on cancer-related quality of care.
+He oversaw primary care practice transformation at Highland Family Medicine, training for team-based care for Family Medicine residents and other health professionals, and a research program focused on health disparities and physician-patient communication.

 “Tom Campbell has been a great leader and advocate for his faculty and the department’s clinical practice,” said Paul C. Levy, M.D., Charles A. Dewey Professor and Chair of the Department of Medicine.
 “I truly admire how he has led efforts to improve the care of some of our community’s most vulnerable patients and woven those efforts into his educational programs.”